isomerpages/nlb-learning/_reading/Preschoolers/Learning Pathways.md

     </thead>
     <tbody>
 			<tr>
-<td><a target="_blank" href="https://www.eventbrite.sg/e/coding-unplugged-sound-shakers-discovertech-tickets-416471847507?aff=odcleoeventsincollection"><b> Coding Unplugged: Sound Shakers | DiscoverTech</b></a></td>
+<td><a target="_blank" href=" https://www.eventbrite.sg/e/mindful-magic-breathing-in-the-wind-early-read-registration-438779379937?aff=ebdsoporgprofile"><b> Mindful Magic: Breathing in the Wind | Early READ</b></a></td>
-        <td>Learn basic coding concepts and computational thinking skills through an unplugged sound shaker activity.
-Discover concepts such as decomposition and debugging as you fix the buggy set of instructions and fold the sound shaker.
-You will get to bring the sound shaker home too!
+        <td>In this session suitable for children aged 4-6 years old, participants will learn to respond to challenging emotions using the Breathe and Calm technique, as well as through art, to slow down and pay attention to their breathing. <br>This programme is brought to you by backtogroundzero, a local non-profit community group working in the intersection of mental wellbeing and environmental sustainability.
 </td>
-       <td>1 Oct 2022 <br> 2:30-3:30pm</td>
+       <td>6 Nov 2022 <br>11.00am to 12.00pm</td>
-        <td>Serangoon Public Library</td>
+        <td>Toa Payoh Public Library</td>
       </tr>
 			  <tr>
 <td><a target="_blank" href="https://www.eventbrite.sg/e/budding-engineers-sounds-tickets-410297780707?aff=odcleoeventsincollection"><b> [Budding Engineers] Sounds </b></a></td>